If you’re looking for things to do in Los Angeles and want to visit all of the iconic spots, then here is an LA bucket list guide.

 As you can imagine, this was the most magical experience we had in the USA and it will always be a day to remember.

-Disney is by far the one of the best things to do in Los Angeles and has to be on the bucket list.
+Disney is by far the one of the best things to do in LA and has to be on the bucket list.
 Additionally, with it being the first park, it makes it all the more special.

 If you’re in need of transportation to Disneyland, there’s a Round-Trip Daily Transportation to Disneyland California available to book in advance.